 GAF consumes an average of 3.5 million tons of coal per year, which results in the annual production of approximately 255,000 tons of CCR.
-CCRs are byproducts produced from burning coal and include fly ash, bottom ash, boiler slag, and flue gas desulfurization materials.
+CCRs are byproducts produced from burning coal and include fly ash, bottom ash, boiler slag, and flue gas desulfurization (FGD) materials.
 Historically, GAF stored CCR wet in onsite surface impoundments (commonly referred to as ash ponds).
 All CCR currently produced at GAF is stored in the existing North Rail Loop (NRL) Landfill.
 The NRL Landfill is a state-of-the-art lined facility located on the GAF reservation.

-With a long-standing commitment to safe and reliable operations and to environmental stewardship, TVA began to modernize its coal ash management in 2009 including converting from wet to dry ash storage.
-This effort was later endorsed by the TVA Board in 2011.
+With a long-standing commitment to safe and reliable operations and to environmental stewardship, TVA began in 2009 its plan to convert from wet to dry management of CCR.
 On April 17, 2015, the U.S. Environmental Protection Agency (EPA) published the final Disposal of Coal Combustion Residuals from Electric Utilities Rule (CCR Rule) in the Federal Register (80 Federal Register 21302).
 The CCR Rule establishes national criteria and schedules for the management and closure of CCR facilities.